Honor-related violence in Sweden: Origins

 Honor cultures exist worldwide but are more common among people originating in regions spanning from North Africa via the Middle East to Central Asia and the Indian subcontinent.
 Honor culture norms are also prevalent among Romani people in Sweden.
 According to researchers, those who live according to honor culture norms are primarily those who have immigrated to Sweden.

 In honor cultures, the family unit is the basic unit of society unlike societies based on individuals.
 Honor cultures are characterised by weak institutions and individualistic societies by strong state institutions.
 Sweden is one of the most individualist societies worldwide viewed from a traditionalist or secular perspective which is enabled by a strong welfare state.
 Lacking strong government institutions, society is frequently structured along clans or bloodlines, for example as in Afghanistan, Albania, Eritrea, Iraq, Kurdistan, Libya, Palestine, Pakistan and Somalia.
 In these societies, clans and extended families perform the roles assumed by the welfare state.

 Characteristics

 In honor culture families, men are the primary decision makers but honor-related violence is also exercised by women.
 The family is organised according to a hierarchy where men have higher status than women and the older family members are ranked above the younger.
 According to the Government of Sweden in 2020, young women and girls are the primary targets of HRV besides young men and HBTQ individuals.

-Controversy

-Researchers promoting gender theory or intersectionality have criticized that honor-related violence be used as a theme for research.